Retinal Detachmentcauses symptoms and treatments

 Vitrectomy

-In this procedure, three small incisions are made in the white part of the eye, and tiny instruments are used under microscopic guidance to remove the vitreous (jelly-like fluid) that fills the eye.
+In this procedure, three tiny incisions are made in the white part of the eye to remove the vitreous (jelly-like fluid) that fills the eye.

-Because the eye does not need vitreous to function, the fluid collected under the retina is drained, and a special gas (in some cases silicone oil) is then placed inside the eye to help push the detached retina against the eyewall while it heals.
+The fluid collected under the retina is drained, and a special gas (or, in some cases, silicone oil) is placed inside the eye to help push the detached retina against the eyewall while it heals.
 Laser photocoagulation is also used to seal the retinal breaks.

-The gas is gradually absorbed by the body over several weeks, and the inside of the eye eventually re-fills with vitreous fluid, which the eye is continually producing.
-If silicone oil was used, a second procedure would be needed to remove it after several weeks to months.
+The body gradually absorbs the gas over several weeks, and the inside of the eye eventually re-fills with vitreous fluid, which the eye continually produces.

 Complications may occur, but they are infrequent and less than one in 2000 cases.
-Risks and complications of all retinal surgeries include:
+Risks and complications include:

 • Bleeding